dekuNukem/STM32_tutorials/lesson2_external_interrupt/README.md

 ## Recap

-To recap, you configure the pin and enable the interrupt in STM32CubeMX, generate code, then write your own callback function.
+Configure the pin and enable the interrupt in STM32CubeMX, generate code, then write your own callback function.
 You'll want to keep it short and compact, read more about the [good ISR practices](https://betterembsw.blogspot.co.uk/2013/03/rules-for-using-interrupts.html) here.

 ## Homework